lym-code/hashnode-blog/ckfxbajnd02hm0es1ah5ebo85.md

-## Way to convert Javascript Object to an Array
+## Convert Javascript Object to an Array

 It was a bit lengthy to convert `Object` to an `Array` in Javascript <br>
 so we had to do something like this 😐